 The bottom line is that there is no way currently to completely decarbonize the natural gas system.

 YES!
 Electric appliances have come a long way in the last decade.
 When we think of cooking on electric stoves we think of uneven and cumbersome heat distribution and an unpleasant cooking experience.
 New electric stoves are induction and provide incredibly even and controllable heat, while eliminating indoor air pollutants and burn risks (induction cooktops don’t get hot!) associated with gas cooking.

 Additionally, space and water heating technologies have made significant improvements.
 Electric appliances of the past used to use electric resistance technologies to create heat and this was a very inefficient and expensive process.
 However, today’s electrical space and water appliances use heat pump technology which is up to 400% more efficient than standard natural gas appliances and can even provide thermal storage and both space heating and cooling, so can replace both a furnace AND an air conditioner.

 The City hosted two Reach Code Webinars in February 2021.

-Below is the recording of one of the sessions.
-A Spanish version will be available shortly.
+Below is the recording of one of the sessions in English and Spanish.

 On-Demand Permitting – Solar Photovoltaic with Optional Energy Storage